SumoLogic/sumologic-documentation/docs/security/additional-security-features/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Sumo Logic offers additional security features beyond Cloud Infrastructure Security, Cloud SIEM, andCloud SOAR.
+Sumo Logic offers additional security features beyond Cloud Infrastructure Security, Cloud SIEM, and Cloud SOAR.
 You can use these additional features to:

 * Collect security log and event data from your infrastructure and applications, on-premises and in-cloud.
 * Analyze your security data with pre-built and custom dashboards, out-of-the-box security apps, and robust queries.